-As we wrote last week, the three main types of analytics tools available to businesses today are web/app analytics, enterprise business intelligence and digital analytics, and Predictive Behavioral Analytics.
+As we wrote last week, the three main types of analytics tools available to businesses today are web/app analytics, enterprise business intelligence and digital analytics, and AI Assisted Customer Analytics.
 With web analytics, businesses can evaluate the success of their websites, computed in page views, clicks, unique visitor numbers and purchase amounts.
 They can also gauge their best sources of traffic based on referral sources, and verify which pages are the most effective at keeping customers engaged, with bounce page data.
 All this information provides great insight into how a business is faring online and allows businesses to tweak their websites/apps in order to draw and retain more customers by improving customer experience.

 Enterprise business intelligence operates similarly to web analytics.
 It helps businesses make smart decisions based on the data available to them, but the focus this time is internal.
 There is an abundant amount of metrics that describe how a company operates (sales forecasts, revenue/cost data, inventory levels, project progress logs, HR data, and much more).
 All this data, processed through the right analytics system, can help business leaders quickly identify where the inefficiencies lie.
 A judicious use of enterprise business intelligence will allow business leaders to ensure they run a tight ship.